devicefuture/catto/README.md

 ./build.sh
 ```

 The library will be built as a single header file in the `dist` directory.
+The interpreter and example code will also be built.

 ## Running the interpreter
 To start the interpreter, run: